Vice presidency of Al Gore: Environment

 Gore was also involved in a number of initiatives related to the environment.
-He launched the GLOBE program on Earth Day'94, an education and science activity that, according to Forbes magazine, "made extensive use of the Internet to increase student awareness of their environment".
+He launched the GLOBE program on Earth Day94, an education and science activity that, according to Forbes magazine, "made extensive use of the Internet to increase student awareness of their environment".
 During the late 1990s, Gore strongly pushed for the passage of the Kyoto Protocol, which called for reduction in greenhouse gas emissions.
 Gore was opposed by the Senate, which passed unanimously (95-0) the Byrd–Hagel Resolution (S. Res.
 98).
 In 1998, Gore began promoting a NASA satellite that would provide a constant view of Earth, marking the first time such an image would have been made since The Blue Marble photo from the 1972 Apollo 17 mission.
 During this time, he also became associated with Digital Earth.

-Fund-raising
+Senate presidency

+List of tie-breaking votes cast by Al Gore

+As President of the Senate, Gore cast four tie-breaking votes in order to pass legislation.

+1996 vice presidential campaign

 In 1996, Gore was criticized for attending an event at the Buddhist Hsi Lai Temple in Hacienda Heights, California.
 In an interview on NBC's Today the following year, he stated that, "I did not know that it was a fund-raiser.
 I knew it was a political event, and I knew there were finance people that were going to be present, and so that alone should have told me, 'This is inappropriate and this is a mistake; don't do this.'
 And I take responsibility for that.
 It was a mistake."

 The temple was later implicated in a campaign donation laundering scheme.
 In that scheme, donations nominally from Buddhist nuns in lawful amounts had actually been donated by wealthy monastics and devotees.